 Because the plates are so large and heavy the teams knew that within the experiment they would be under high levels of stress; yet, to maintain their position relative to the beam pipe for as long as 15 years, they couldn’t bend.
 The material eventually chosen for the plates was brass, in layers 50 mm thick.

-But they needed brass of such high quality that it was practically impossible to find.
-And brass is an expensive material - about twice as expensive as aluminium and 1.5 times that of steel.
+But they needed brass of such high quality that it was practically impossible to find and was an expensive material.
 When Russian engineers discussed the question, one remembered a study carried out on the properties of brass made for military artillery use that sounded promising.

 In Russian military storage there were thousands of shells made of brass that would fit such stringent requirements – all 50 years old, made by the Navy and designed to stand internal high stress and sea storage aboard a 1940s Navy Vessel.
 The shells could be melted for use in the HCAL.